 It was torture going with Mum and Dad to Croatia.

 I had no idea about half of what they spoke of and I had half the motivation they did to expand further on it.
 Croatia was beautiful, sure.
 The people were nice, and the language was sweet and lyrical.
 The creatures my parents found were amazing and sure to make Great-Granddad Newt jump for joy, as he would surely be writing about them in his next bestiary.

 I didn't even know why.
 Well, one thing was that we came close to missing Lorc's and my eighteenth birthday.
 We did stop by Granddad Xeno's to celebrate, but Lorcan had turned up by himself.
 I thought it strange, since he should've brought Scorpius with him.
 Apparently Scor had returned home.

 Oh.
 Okay.
 Well, he was allowed to do that.
 Scorpius could do anything nowadays.
 Hmmm, that made me wonder what he was going to pursue as a career…

 Anyway, our birthday was strictly a family affair that year.
 Then Mum, Dad, and I returned to our journey of Eastern Europe.
 I learned a lot about new creatures and about old species.
-I felt like I could really bring something to Hagrid's class and maybe even something to a conversation with the kind half-giant.
-He'd be delighted to receive first-hand knowledge of dangerous animals he'd never get his hands on…I hoped.
+I felt as though I could really bring something to Hagrid's class and maybe even something to a conversation with the kind half-giant.
+He'd be delighted to receive firsthand knowledge of dangerous animals he'd never get his hands on…I hoped.

-Christmas was a damp holiday spent somewhere near Moscow, Russia.
+Christmas was a damp holiday spent somewhere near Moscow.
 Yeah, I had no idea how we'd ended up there, either.
 But I slept through most of our stay there.